Overv/VulkanTutorial/en/03_Drawing_a_triangle/04_Swap_chain_recreation.md

-Note that in `chooseSwapExtent` we already query the new window resolution to make sure that the swap chain images have the (new) right size, so there's no need to modify `chooseSwapExtent` (remember that we already had to use `glfwGetFramebufferSize` get the resolution of the surface in pixel when creating the swap chain).
+Note that in `chooseSwapExtent` we already query the new window resolution to make sure that the swap chain images have the (new) right size, so there's no need to modify `chooseSwapExtent` (remember that we already had to use `glfwGetFramebufferSize` get the resolution of the surface in pixels when creating the swap chain).

 That's all it takes to recreate the swap chain!
 However, the disadvantage of